applitools/JS-Virtual-Grid-Crawler/README.md

 ### ToDos:

-* Create configuration file to pass in the virtual grid configurations.
 * Multithread/process the sitemap creation to speed it up.
 * Clean/Dry the code.
 Split methods into classes.
 * Add additional checks/actions to a sitemap. e.g: